 Movie screenings are a cost-effective way to educate your campus community about various pro-liberty issues in a relaxed and fun way.
-Check out some of the opportunities below as possibilities for your next.
+Check out some of the opportunities below from the Free to Choose Network, Flex Your Rights, and the Moving Picture Institute as possibilities for your next film screening.

 Free or Equal